squid-cache/squid-cache.github.io/docs/SquidFaq/SecurityPitfalls.md

 The configuration controls provided by Squid are intended for Accelerator setups.

-# The Safe_Ports and SSL_Ports ACL
+## The Safe_Ports and SSL_Ports ACL

 These ACL controls are listed in a very specific way in the default squid.conf to protect Squid against Security issues such as those outlines for SMTP above.

 - Safe_Ports
   Prevents people from making requests to any of the registered protocol ports.
 For which Squid is unable to proxy and filter the protocol.
 - SSL_Ports
   Along with the CONNECT ACL prevents anyone from making an unfiltered tunnel to any of the otherwise safe ports which don't need it.

 **Notes:**

-  - :bulb:
+> :bulb:
-    They should be left as the **top** access control lines in any standard forward-proxy configuration.
+    They should be left as the **top** access control lines in any standard forward-proxy configuration

-    :information_source:
+> :information_source:
     Only Reverse-Proxy configurations need to go above them.

 Default usage: